SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-2-0.md

 ---
-title: Installing SAP Commerce Cloud FSA for Use with FSA Spartacus 2.0
+title: Installing SAP Commerce Cloud for Use with FSA Spartacus 2.0
 ---

 ## Overview